kmkokie/CleanDataWeek4/CodeBook.md

 dplyr

 ##VARIABLES USED
-  dataZipUrl = url for source data file to download

-  dataDir = directory where data (zip and unzipped) is stored

-  files = list of files included in the data download
+  -dataZipUrl = url for source data file to download -dataDir = directory where data (zip and unzipped) is stored -files = list of files included in the data download

   xtest = table to store contents of X_test.txt